20 Tips For Biking The Bow Valley Parkway in 2024

 Leave No Trace

 Remember to pack out what you bring it.
-There are not garbage bins everywhere along the Bow Valley Parkway, and if you rip open a power bar along the route, be prepared to travel with that wrapper until you can dispose of it properly.
+Garbage bins are not everywhere along the Bow Valley Parkway, and if you rip open a power bar along the route, be prepared to travel with that wrapper until you can dispose of it properly.

 Where to Rent a Bike